ers206/portfolio-new/README.md

 ## Description

-This website is built using a combination of modern web technologies, including HTML, CSS, SCSS, and JavaScript.
+This website is built using a combination of modern web technologies, including HTML, CSS, SCSS, JavaScript, and PHP for handling forms.
 Additionally, I've utilized several popular JavaScript libraries such as Owl Carousel for responsive sliders, WOW.js for scroll-based animations, Easing for smooth animations, and Waypoints for triggering actions on scroll.
 These technologies work together to create a dynamic and engaging user experience.
 I've also written custom CSS and SCSS to style and layout the content, ensuring a visually appealing design.
 By leveraging these technologies, I've created a fast, responsive, and interactive website that provides a great user experience.

 ## Built with